Home of a Rebel Sharpshooter, Gettysburg from Gardner's Photographic Sketchbook of the War, (1865)

 Rivals Off the Battlefield

-At the beginning of the Civil War, Alexander Gardner worked as a photographer for the studio of Mathew Brady, leading a team of photographers that accompanied the Union army.
-Gardner left Brady’s studio in 1862, and by May 1863, he and his brother started their own studio that ultimately proved to be competition.
-When Brady petitioned Congress to buy his photographs of the Civil War, Gardner claimed it was his idea to create a photographic history of the war.
+At the beginning of the Civil War, Alexander Gardner worked for the studio of Mathew Brady, leading a team of photographers that accompanied the Union army.
+Gardner left Brady’s studio in 1862.
+By May 1863, he and his brother had started their own studio, which proved to be competition.
+When Brady petitioned Congress to buy his Civil War photographs, Gardner claimed that it was his idea to create a photographic history of the conflict.
 Ultimately, Congress purchased images from both photographers.